seeebiii/lambdalogs/README.md

 * **--start** optional: you can set the start time to begin with the search for log events.
 By default the last 15 minutes from now will be searched, so `start` is equal to `Date.now() - 15*60*1000`.
 See also `--end`.
 * **--end** optional: you can set the end time to stop with the search for log events.
 By default the last 15 minutes from now will be searched, so `end` is equal to `Date.now()`.
 See also `--start`.
 * **--msgLength** optional: you can set a maximum length for the message output.
 This means only the first X characters will be printed. `0` means all characters of a message are printed.
 By default this limit is set to `350`.
 This is useful to keep an overview if your logs contain lots of data.
+* **--poll** optional: set milliseconds to actively poll for new log events, e.g. `--poll 2000` to poll every 2 seconds.
+Be aware of the
+[CloudWatch Logs limits](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch_limits_cwl.html) for this approach and don't set a too low value!
+I suggest a value `> 2000`, because it also takes some time that the logs arrive in CloudWatch.

 #### Time Options